“Here Comes Peter Cottontail, Hopping Down The Bunny Trail Hippityy Hoppity Easters On Its Way!!!”

-Did you know you may already have the ingredients you need to dye your eggs without having to buy a kit from the store?
+Did you know you may already have the ingredients you need to dye your eggs without having to leave the house?
 Things like crayons(pictured above), food coloring, or Kool aid (pictured below) and even veggies!!?
 I found this great website that gives you all sorts of ideas to dye eggs with things you may already have in your home.
 They also have awesome ideas if you want to step the egg dyeing up a notch…glitter, character themed eggs, or confetti filled eggs.

 I love decorating for Easter but I don’t like to spend money on things that won’t be up long.
-So this year I was racking my brain, trying to come up with some easy, yet inexpensive Easter décor.
+So this year I was racking my brain, trying to come up with some easy, yet inexpensive Easter décor, with things I had at home.
 I usually pick a favorite Easter candy such as jelly beans and put them in a class jar as a centerpiece .
-However, this year I’m cutting back on sweets and don’t trust myself with an open container of sugary deliciousness, so I found some other great ideas. that I cannot wait to try!!
-Such as this cute bunny bottom garland:
+However, this year I’m cutting back on sweets and don’t trust myself with an open container of sugary deliciousness, so I found some other great ideas that I cannot wait to try…such as this cute bunny bottom garland: